davoway22/multimedia-rag-chat-assistant/README.md

     --capabilities CAPABILITY_IAM \
     --parameters ParameterKey=<key>,ParameterValue=<value>

-1. Using the console or CLI, deploy chatbot.yaml template first (only us-west-2 supported currently)
+1. Using the console or CLI, deploy chatbot.yaml template first
 2. From the **Outputs** section of the deployed stack, copy **ReactAppUserPoolId**'s value
 ![deploy-chatbot](https://github.com/user-attachments/assets/7aa48c93-f623-47c9-9ddf-7a870da2c359)
 3. Deploy lambda-edge.yaml template (in us-east-1 only) using the Cognito User Pool ID obtained from previous step